lohjine/rate_rating_systems/README.md

 ## Running the simulations

-We reccommend using a REPL that also has support for graphics for plots, to play around with the code.
+We recommend using a REPL that also has support for graphics for plots, to play around with the code.

 ### Reproducing results